 Electronics, gadgets and video games are at the top of many shoppers’ lists this holiday season, but the table top pastimes of yesteryear have by no means faded away.
-More than a dozen board game crowdfunding campaigns have received overwhelming support from thousands of backers on Kickstarter.
+While you can reach out to the best possible arcade machine rental, more than a dozen board game crowdfunding campaigns have received overwhelming support from thousands of backers on Kickstarter.
 Some of which have amassed over millions of dollars in less than a month’s time.

 Scythe, a strategy game, began its Kickstarter campaign in mid-October with a pledge goal of $33,000 and ended with $1.8 million.